 The patterns of activity for the AspectJ participants showed a heavy emphasis on coding quite early in their tasks, as compared to those for the Emerald participants.
 This may point to the fact that massaging the Ridl code seemed like a quick way to solve object-mobility problems when, in fact, it was not.
-Interestingly, the AspectJ participant who successfully attempted task 3 did spend more of their time on analysis of the core semantics than on coding, while the AspectJ participant who unsuccessfully attempted task 3 showed the opposite distribution.
-This observation lends some credence to their claims that in-depth analysis of the core semantics is required to correctly express a concern in Ridl.
+Interestingly, AspectJ participant 1, who successfully attempted task 3, did spend more of their time on analysis of the core semantics than on coding, while AspectJ participant 2, who unsuccessfully attempted task 3, showed the opposite distribution.
+This observation lends some credence to the participants' claims that in-depth analysis of the core semantics is required to correctly express a concern in Ridl.

-The fact that AspectJ participants spent slightly more absolute time observing the program run could also suggest they perceived that tinkering with the Ridl code and watching the program run would keep them from having to deal with the core semantics of the program.
+The fact that AspectJ participants spent slightly more absolute time observing the program run could also suggest that they perceived that tinkering with the Ridl code and watching the program run would keep them from having to deal with the core semantics of the program.